glassonion0323/CLEAResize/README.md

 (CLEAResize will be grayed out if no documents are opened.)

 ## How to Use
-Open a image that you want to resize with Photoshop and select CLEAResize from Files > Automate menu.
+Open a image that you want to resize with Photoshop and select CLEAResize from Files \> Automate menu.
 <img alt="The main window" src="https://raw.githubusercontent.com/wiki/glassonion0323/CLEAResize/images/clearesizedialog.png" />
 The window above will appear.
-Input the width, height, or ratio you want to resize to, and click OK.
+Input the width, height, or ratio that you want to resize to, and click OK.

 ### "Darker" option
 As you can see in examples above, CLEAResize retains colors of original images better than usual bicubic resizing.